goenning/goenning/_posts/2016/2016-11-02-strongly-typed-react-refs-with-typescript.md

 But anyway, `refs` are available and they work.
 So why not use them?

-When working with TypeScript it's usually a common practive to have everything as strongly typed as possible.
+When working with TypeScript it's usually a common practice to have everything as strongly typed as possible.

 Unfortunately `refs` is typed as `[key: string]: ReactInstance`, which force us to type `this.refs["myInput]`.
 This is definitely not what we want.

 ### Using callback references

-`ref` as a callback is the recommended approach on how to use it nowdays, and the solution with TypeScript is pretty simple.
+`ref` as a callback is the recommended approach on how to use it nowadays, and the solution with TypeScript is pretty simple.

 ```typescript
 import * as React from "react";